Interview with John Green

 GTL And you also attend a lot of the Bomber Command services.

-JG: Well I shall, I’m going this one June 9th at ten thirty.
-I’m going to phone up Kerry and Don, Paul said he would take the four of us there, you know, to the service.
+JG: Well I shall, I’m going this one June the 9th at ten thirty.
+I’m going to phone up Carrie and Don, Paul said he would take the four of us there, you know, to the service.
 Well if he does, if they come, and we stop in the restaurant there, I’ll tell ‘em I’ll treat ‘em to breakfast.
 I know Carrie and Don won’t eat much - Paul will!
 [Laughter]

 GT: So, the service is all about the Bomber Command stuff, right.